scribe-org/Scribe-iOS/README.md

 # Language Practice [`⇧`](#contents) <a id="language-practice"></a>

 A future feature of Scribe is language practice within the app itself.
 Scribe presents users with information that is directly relevant to their current struggles with a second language.
-This information can be saved in-app and used to create personalized lessons such as flash cards to reinforce the information that Scribe has provided.
+This information can be saved in-app and used to create personalized lessons such as flashcards to reinforce the information that Scribe has provided.
 Work on this feature will be completed in the [language practice project](https://github.com/scribe-org/Scribe-iOS/projects/7).

 # To-Do [`⇧`](#contents) <a id="to-do"></a>